fwielstra/ngPromiseDsl/README.md

 ## TODO

- * Publish on bower / npm repositories
+ * Publish on npm repositories
  * Write installation instructions once there
  * `thenLog(logLevel)` method that calls $log with the promise result or a constant value